DEEP PEACE OF THE TREE MEDITATION

 In Caer Pedryfan revolving to face the four directions.

 Even on your first attempt to perform this meditation, you will probably notice the sense of calm and grounding the exercise brings.
 Stretching outwards seems to open the heart and engender a feeling of gratitude and openness to life.
 Stretching upwards seems to help one feel aligned, and touching heart and brow can feel very powerful, bringing into our body an awareness of the goals of the Druid: Love and Wisdom.
 As with any meditation technique or spiritual practice, the more you work with it, the more benefit you will receive.
 To begin with, you may be concerned with following the sequence of the exercise correctly, but once you are familiar with this you will be able to relax into it and can take more time with each phase.
-You can then - if you choose – build on the basic practice, by - for example - performing the meditation facing each of the cardinal directions in turn, or by using the sequence to refresh your body and energy field during prolonged sessions of meditation or contemplation.
+You can then - if you choose – build on the basic practice, by - for example - touching the belly as well as heart and brow, or performing the meditation facing each of the cardinal directions in turn, or by using the sequence to refresh your body and energy field during prolonged sessions of meditation or contemplation.

 Explore the significance of the Druid seasonal celebrations